jscubida/kibana-discover-csv-export/README.md

 Navigate to the plugin and modify `config.js`.

 Go to Kibana -> Discover.
 At the top, you should see an Export CSV button.

+## Implementation Notes

+A column whose name starts with a `_` may or may not be exported properly.